Suspect in deadly Times Square mayhem charged with murder

 Rojas enlisted in 2011 and was an electrician’s mate fireman apprentice.
 In 2012 he served aboard the U.S.S.
 Carney, a destroyer.

-Navy records show that in 2013 he spent two months at a naval brig in Charleston, South Carolina.
+Navy records show that in 2013 he spent two months at a naval prison in Charleston, South Carolina.
 They don’t indicate why.

 Rojas spent his final months in the Navy at the Naval Air Station in Jacksonville, Florida, before being discharged in 2014 as the result of a special court martial, a Navy official said.
 Details were not immediately available.